 Thusly, if we cannot answer these simple questions for Gen Z, then we will have failed to meet them where they collectively are.

-• Is God good or is He not?
+- Is God good or is He not?

-• What practical good is Christianity?
+- What practical good is Christianity?

-• Why is faith so important in the face of fragile material evidence?
+- Why is faith so important in the face of fragile material evidence?

-• Is Christianity a viable pathway for a successful society?
+- Is Christianity a viable pathway for a successful society?

-• Why is the Bible something I should listen to?
+- Why is the Bible something I should listen to?

-• What is the practical outworking of this “Holy Spirit” in the lives of people?
+- What is the practical outworking of this “Holy Spirit” in the lives of people?

-• What does God and the Bible say about the proper use of systems and social power?
+- What does God and the Bible say about the proper use of systems and social power?

-• Can we really trust Christianity?
+- Can we really trust Christianity?

 I don’t see this as a hopeless scenario.
 It’s actually a great opportunity (as was the situation with Millennials).
 In many ways, if we can introduce Gen Z to the gospel of salvation AND provide clear pictures of the pragmatic good effects of the lived out sanctification process guided by scripture and the Holy Spirit in us, then it is my belief that they will be willing to sacrifice their lives to Christ in ways that could even surpass the legacy of the early Boomers, from whom we are still enjoying a sort of social foundation in the areas of passion, resources and influence.

-But if we don’t embrace the reality that the Bible nor Christianity doesn’t have social benefit-of-the-doubt in this country, and continue our trajectory of protecting a preferred position, if we don’t understand that we no longer are entitled to be seen as the moral authority, that we will have to earn our authority in the court of public research and pragmatic opinion, then we will not only miss helping Millennials be ready to disciple Gen Z, but we’ll also miss the intellectual and pragmatic questions of Gen Z altogether, and lose them.
+But if we don’t embrace the reality that the Bible nor Christianity doesn’t have social benefit-of-the-doubt in this country and continue our trajectory of protecting a preferred position, if we don’t understand that we no longer are entitled to be seen as the moral authority, that we will have to earn our authority in the court of public research and pragmatic opinion, then we will not only miss helping Millennials be ready to disciple Gen Z, but we’ll also miss the intellectual and pragmatic questions of Gen Z altogether, and lose them.
 And if that happens, we will have missed two of the largest generations our country has ever seen.

 It’s a 1 Peter season we are going into.
 We should understand that and adjust accordingly.
-Or, we can keep ignoring these huge generations and continue complaining about how bad their choices are, while fighting for political power and relishing the “good ole’ days.”
+Or, we can keep ignoring these huge generations and continue complaining about how bad their choices are while fighting for political power and relishing the “good ole’ days.”

-This piece originally appeared on the Website for Wayhouse Media on May 31, 2021.
+This piece originally appeared on the Website of Wayhouse Media on May 31, 2021.
 Matt Allbritton, the owner of Wayhouse, has joined the contributing authors at Faith on View.
 Essays previously published by Wayhouse Media are being republished on Faith on View.